 8. Tongue Depressors

-I use tongue depressors to write my students names on them for our class job chart and for my cup of “sticks”.
+I use tongue depressors to write my students names for our class job chart and for my cup of “sticks”.

 I use my cup of sticks to draw students’ names for whole group lessons to call on a variety of students in a “fair” way.
 I always let my students say “pass” if they don’t want to answer.
-That way, students won’t anxiety about getting called on if they don’t know the answer when they see me use the cup of sticks.
+That way, students won’t have anxiety about getting called on if they don’t know the answer when they see me use the cup of sticks.
+I find that over time, because there is no stress/anxiety involved, the shy students feel more comfortable answering and are less likely to say “pass”.

 You can use popsicle sticks as well, but tongue depressors are bigger for writing student’s names.